 There’s no crystal ball and, too often, marketers fall into the trap of treating forecasts as absolute, when in fact, they represent a range of possible outcomes.

-Human nature, ironically, doesn’t manage uncertainty well.
-We tend to focus on single-point estimates and struggle to incorporate probability distributions into our decision-making processes.
-Studies have shown that people don’t naturally weigh different probabilities accurately when making decisions.
+In the marketing world, we tend to focus on single-point estimates and struggle to incorporate probability distributions into our decision-making processes.

 This article covers how to understand and navigate uncertainty better, especially around MMM.